Emuzex/virgo-ui/docs/guide/features/dynamic-props.md

 </template>
 ```

 Whoa!
-Anu also added DX magic to your custom components <i class="i-fluent-emoji-man-mage-light"></i>
+Virgo also added DX magic to your custom components <i class="i-fluent-emoji-man-mage-light"></i>

 :::warning
 When you use `useDefaults` composable, you have to use `props.propName` while accessing the props to get props configured by defaults.